 As with many dog breeds, there is no definitive word on exactly where the breed originated.
 Germany, where they are very popular today, claims them as do the Dutch and French.
 Many of the Dutch painters who painted the wealthy and royal depicted little dogs who looked much like today’s Affenpinscher at the foot of the lady of the house in the portraits.
 It is thought that the German Pinscher, Pug, and also the German Silky Pinscher were added to the bloodlines to set the looks of the dog we know today.

 It is easy to see the Brussels Griffon (Griffon Bruxellois) and Miniature Schnauzer received both looks and temperament from the Affenpinscher, who is recognized as being behind both breeds.
 To me, the Brussels Griffon got the look and the Schnauzer got the work ethic.

 They are relatively hardy little dogs, without many of the health issues that plague other toy breeds.
 Sure, they have some issues with luxating patellas and the super round eyes can cause them to have more issues with eye abrasions, but they are much less prone to issues than some other breeds.

 Personality plus, is another hallmark of this breed.
-Their temperament is a lot like they look – inquisitive, sassy, and full of themselves.
+Affenpinscher temperament is a lot like how the breed looks – inquisitive, sassy, and full of themselves.
 Of course, they can be hard to house train, like virtually every other toy or small breed.
 Invest in paper towels!